JunkBeat/AntiAFK-Roblox/README.md

 **✔ Best for:**
 - Not very active computer use.
-- Running multiple Roblox instances (minimized windows consume fewer resources!).
+- Running many Roblox instances (minimized windows consume fewer resources!).

 ## 💡 Tips on how to run multiple instances:
 - Automatically clear memory using Mem Reduct.